 Deribit has a web-based trading platform and has an intuitive and easy interface.
 It claims to be the world’s fastest trade matching engine with less than 1-millisecond latency and supports multiple trading bot software, including FMZ Quant, Haasonline software, and Actant.

-Apart from common features that include order book, trading history, and recent trades, the platform offers a range of features like futures, index, and volatility charts, and other range of technical indicators for futures and options trading.
+Apart from common features that include order books, trading history, and recent trades, the platform offers a range of features like futures, index, and volatility charts, and other range of technical indicators for futures and options trading.

 The minimum contract size on the platform is $10 and can be increased in the multiple of $10.
 Deribit also offers a demo account with 10 BTC worth of demo funds to practice trading strategies.